Full Face vs Modular Helmet: Which is Better?

 Touring riders often accept modular weight penalties for convenience.
 Sport riders rarely tolerate the extra mass.

 P/J Certification: Modular helmets carry P (protective) and/or J (jet) ratings.
-P certification means the chin bar provides protection when closed.
+P certification means the chin bar protects you when closed.
 J certification means it's safe to ride with the chin bar open.

 P/J rated helmets are certified safe in both positions.
 P only helmets must remain closed while riding.
 Check certification before buying.